 - Hosting.
 Don’t go cheap with your web hosting.
 A cheap web hosting company usually piles a ton of sites onto the same server.
 This means your site loads very, very slowly.
 The faster your site, the more likely people are to place an order.
 Google likes sites that load fast, too, and rewards them with better search rankings.
 The takeaway: a $10 per month hosted website may hurt your long-term business prospects, because it can’t handle the load.
-You don’t need to spend $500 per month.
+However, you don’t need to spend $500 per month either.

 - Products / Product Description / Shipping.
 With so many options out there, top eCommerce website invest in fantastic products, with well-written product descriptions, aggressive pricing, and deals on shipping.